 Women are going to be a little more susceptible to this than men, depending on your level of flexibility and the kind of stuff you get into.
 Work on opening your hips and keeping your legs stretched and foam rolled to prevent feeling too sore after both exercise and sex.

-Sex and Competition
+Sexual Activity and Competition

-Common sense will tell you that you lift better when you’re “hyped”, or more scientifically, when you’re positively aroused.
+Common sense will tell you that you lift better when you’re ‘hyped’, or more scientifically, when you’re positively aroused.
 You don’t go into a meet thinking of flowers and the calm flowing of a river – you go in with tunnel-vision, ready to attack the bar, summoning every ounce of your will to produce the biggest and best total you can possibly produce.
 Powerlifting is entirely a mental sport – while the muscle-building aspect is important, what actually counts is how well you’ve trained your mind and body to connect and listen to you.
 Powerlifting is about internally shouting “up!” for years and years, until you hit your ultimate strength potential.

 It only makes sense, then, that mental arousal is key.
 Not too much, mind you, and not negative arousal either.
 While “anger” helps with the output of strength, it’s highly context based.
 Significant stress is more likely to leave you being anxious, depressed, and neurotic – even when combined with a form of frustrated fury, these emotions directly correlate with less strength, in fact making you weaker.
 All this to say that you shouldn’t lift in frustration, but in excitement, filled with the motivation to lift the bar up, the fire and the optimism needed to make it move, not the anxious frustration that accompanies excessive stress.

-And sex can help with that.
 Preparing for a meet often means relaxing and staying calm over the course of the final week.
 That can be difficult, especially when the nerves start to set in.

 Sex helps calm us through released endorphins and oxytocin, and the spike in testosterone may have an antidepressant effect.
 Sometimes, getting a night’s sleep becomes difficult, especially if it’s your first time going to a meet to make an impression and leave an official mark in the log books.
 Both science and common sense tells us that it’s times like that when you need to calm down and get some rest – and sex may be the perfect thing, for both male and female lifters.
 While women physically rebound much faster after an orgasm than men, men get the added benefit of instantaneously feeling drowsy during the refractory period, making a solid nap or REM sleep much easier.